Forecasting the Maintained Score from the OpenSSF Scorecard: A Study of GitHub Repositories Linked to PyPI Packages: Study Design

+The following two investigations rely on the 4,010 repositories linked to one of the top 1\% of PyPI libraries ranked by PageRank and are based on the information reported in Table~\ref{tab:mean_activity}.

-\paragraph{Determining forecasting granularity.} To identify an appropriate temporal granularity for forecasting (daily, weekly, monthly, or yearly), we examined the average duration between consecutive commit and issue activities---specifically, issue creation and commenting events.
-These activities directly contribute to the calculation of the \textit{Maintained} score of the OpenSSF Scorecard.
+\textbf{Forecasting granularity:} To identify an appropriate granularity for forecasting (daily, weekly, monthly, or yearly), we examined the average duration between consecutive commit and issue activities---specifically, issue creation and commenting events, which directly contribute to the calculation of the \textit{Maintained} score.

-The dataset contains 4,010 repositories linked to one of the top 1\% of PyPI libraries ranked by PageRank.
 Each year, over 3,000 repositories exhibited commit activity and over 2,400 showed issue activity, with partial overlap between the two groups.
-The mean interval between commits and issue-related activities ranged between 30 and 31 days.
-Based on this finding, we selected \textbf{monthly} forecasting for subsequent model development and evaluation.
+With mean intervals of 30--31 days between commits and issue-related activities, we selected \textbf{monthly} forecasting for subsequent model development and evaluation.

-\paragraph{Assessing contributor stability.} Next, we evaluated whether forecasting the \textit{Maintained} score was feasible based on the stability of repository activity---specifically, whether contributor behavior followed consistent and predictable patterns over time.
-We analyzed the monthly composition of contributors for each repository, considering code committers and issue participants (users who opened or commented on issues in core roles, i.e., \textsf{OWNER}, \textsf{MEMBER}, \textsf{COLLABORATOR}).
-Contributor overlap between consecutive months was quantified using the Jaccard similarity coefficient~\cite{travieso2024analytical, nunes2305dothash}.
-A high coefficient indicates recurring participation by the same contributors, implying sustained and stable engagement.